ericbrooke/setup_ruby_rails/README.md

 To create a new file just type:
 ```
-touch .bash_colours.bash
+touch ~/.bash_colours.bash
-atom .bash_colours.bash
+atom ~/.bash_colours.bash
 ```
 Copy contents of .bash_colours.bash from github this repo (scroll to the top) and paste it into your file in atom.
+The ~/ is to ensure that is in the top directory for your user account.

 Repeat this process for .git-completion.bash